trxe/notes-blog/content/structure-of-sentences/8-xbar-theory.md

 **Maximal Projection**: The topmost projection in a phrase (XP).

 **Intermediate Projection**: Any projection that is neither the head nor the phrase (i.e., all the X' levels)

+## Principle of Modification

+If a YP modifies some head X, then YP must be either a sister of

+1. X
+2. An (upwards) projection of X (X', XP)